thinkful-ei-narwhal/vgfinder-server-capstone-nicke/README.md

 ## Development Set up
 Complete the following steps to use this project VGFinder:

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
+1. Clone this repository to your local machine `git clone NEW-PROJECTS-URL NEW-PROJECTS-NAME`
 2. `cd` into the cloned repository
 3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`